Homemade Pigs in a Blanket

 The best ever party snack, Easy Homemade Pigs in a Blanket recipe is quick and simple to make with easy to find ingredients.
 Salty, buttery, crispy….this is a childhood favorite of mine that I’m sure everyone remembers, too!
 You’ll bring this classic to every party this year.

-Making Homemade Pigs in a Blanket from scratch is totally easy to do.
-I used to make Pigs in a Blanket with crescent rolls in a can but when I made the switch to puff pastry it was a total game changer.
+Making mini Pigs in a Blanket from scratch is totally easy to do.
+I liked to make Pigs in a Blanket with puff pastry and it’s a total game changer.
 I’m still a fan of the crescent rolls in a pinch but if you can get frozen puff pastry to wrap up your little weiners you will be rewarded with a flakey, buttery crust that’s simply addicting.

 - Thaw your pastry dough according to package instructions.